-

 Similarly, national or cross-border representative actions governed by the Consumer Code can be aimed at either compensatory or injunctive relief.
 Compensatory relief can consist of either the payment of a sum of money, repair, replacement, price reduction, rescission of the contract or reimbursement of the price paid, depending on the EU-derived consumer protection provisions that are relevant to the case.
 Injunctive relief consists of a cease-and-desist order.

-Finally, actions for the efficiency of public administrations are aimed at the issuing of an order by the court, compelling compliance by the relevant defendant.
+Finally, actions for the efficiency of public administrations are aimed at the issuing of an order by the court, compelling the relevant defendant to comply.

 -